 The morning session will provide you with an up-to-date briefing on the national landscape for early years public health, and the practical steps you should take to improve outcomes in your area.

-The afternoon session will explore how different local authorities are meeting their responisbilities effectively to improve their services through integration, workforce development and innovative working.
+The afternoon session will explore how different local authorities are meeting their responsibilities effectively to improve their services through integration, workforce development and innovative working.

 Morning refreshments will be served upon arrival with a networking lunch to follow.
 Any special needs for dietary requirements should be notified to us upon booking.